-'Mystery pooper' unmasked as school chief
+'Mystery pooper' suspect is schools chief

 According to local media, the superintendent lives about three miles (4.8km) from the Holmdel High School in Monmouth County, 40 miles from New York City.

-On Monday at 05:50 local time (09:50 GMT), officers approached the superintendent while he was running at the school track that is the scene of the alleged crime.
+On Monday at 05:50 local time (09:50 GMT), officers approached the superintendent while he was running at the school track, the scene of the alleged crime.

 Mr Tramaglini, who earns nearly $150,000 (£110,000) per year as head of the local education authority, was arrested.